MyHomeMyData/ESP32cannelloni/README.md

 Based on project cannelloni: https://github.com/mguentner/cannelloni

+**This is beta stage software.
+Don't use in productive environment.**

 ### Background
 Project cannelloni provides bidirectional transfer of CAN frames between two (linux) machines using IP protocols UDP, TCP or SCTP.